StackVista/stackstate-docs/setup/kubernetes_install/install_stackstate.md

 The generated file is suitable for a production setup \(i.e. redundant storage services\).
 It is also possible to create smaller deployments for test setups, see [development setup](development_setup.md).

 {% hint style="info" %}
 Store the `values.yaml` file somewhere safe.
-You can reuse this file for upgrades, which will save time and (more importantly) ensures that StackState continues to use the same API key.
+You can reuse this file for upgrades, which will save time and (more importantly) will ensure that StackState continues to use the same API key.
 This is desirable as it means Agents and other data providers for StackState will not need to be updated.
 {% endhint %}

 ### Deploy StackState with Helm